 What to see in Garmisch-Paterkirchen

-Garmisch-Paterkirchen is located in a heart of Bavaria, a region on a very south of Germany, close to the border with Austria.
+Garmisch-Paterkirchen is located in the heart of Bavaria, a region on a very south of Germany, close to the border with Austria.
 It’s known for its beers, pretzels and dirndl dresses.
 It’s my favourite part of Germany because it’s so picturesque.
 It should be a definition of a peaceful countryside!
 And I’ve never seen so many painted facades like in Garmisch-Partenkirchen.
 Almost every single house had facade painted in a different colour and had some image on it (mostly religious ones).
 It really looks like a town from a fairytale.

 *TOP TIP: Try to ‘read’ German history on some of the images.
 The interesting one to me was the one with a slave on it.